Did you know: Alberta is home to what’s become world-renowned as a “Bubble Lake?”

 - Pair the bubble lake with another adventure!
 There’s a few different Abraham Lake experiences you can check out via Travel Alberta including ‘Ice Falls and Ice Bubbles’ ‘Crescent Falls and Ice Bubbles’ or a ‘Siffleur Falls Winter Hike’ and Rockies Heli Canada helicopter tours depending on how adventurous you are.
 Those packages cost money though, whereas taking yourself to the Bubble Lake will be free (minus your time and gas).

 - Dress for the weather!
 There were bursts of wind when we went and they were biting.
 Generally, this lake is ALWAYS windy, so you should be prepared for that (bundle up!)

-- Consider exploring around the lake— that could mean stopping in for a bite to eat in Nordegg or Rocky Mountain House or make it a longer trip as you head out to Jasper or even Banff (depending on your itinerary).
+- Consider exploring the area AROUND the lake— that could mean stopping in for a bite to eat in Nordegg or Rocky Mountain House or make it a longer trip as you head out to Jasper or even Banff (depending on your itinerary).

 - Be sure to understand ice safety!
 Read the Canadian Red Cross’ ice safety tips before you go.